Nick Muse: Minnesota Vikings

-Muse was drafted by the Minnesota Vikings with the 227th overall pick in the seventh round of the 2022 NFL Draft.
+Muse was selected by the Minnesota Vikings with the 227th overall pick in the seventh round of the 2022 NFL draft.
 He was waived on August 30, 2022, and re-signed to the practice squad one day later.
-Muse was signed to the 53-man roster on November 19, 2022.
-He was waived on January 6, 2023, and re-signed to the practice squad.
-He signed a reserve/future contract on January 16, 2023.
+Muse was signed to the 53-man roster on November 19.
+Muse was waived on January 6, 2023, and re-signed to the practice squad.
+He signed a reserve/future contract on January 16.

+Muse was released on November 26, 2024, and re-signed to the practice squad.

+Philadelphia Eagles

+On January 22, 2025, the Philadelphia Eagles signed Muse to their practice squad.
+He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.
+He signed a reserve/future contract with Philadelphia on February 14.
+Muse was waived on August 26, as part of final roster cuts.

+Arizona Cardinals

+On October 8, 2025, Muse signed with the Arizona Cardinals' practice squad.
+He was released by the Cardinals on October 28.

+Los Angeles Rams

+On November 11, 2025, Muse was signed to the Los Angeles Rams' practice squad.

 Personal life

-Muse's older brother, Tanner Muse, played college football at Clemson and currently plays for the Seattle Seahawks.
+Muse's older brother, Tanner Muse, played college football at Clemson and most recently played for the Jacksonville Jaguars.